hbctraining/Pseudobulk-for-scRNAseq/lessons/07_functional_analysis_pseudobulk.md

 write.csv(cluster_summaryUp, "results/clusterProfiler_VSM_TNvsCold7_upregulated.csv")
 ```

 > **NOTE:** Instead of saving just the results summary from the `egoUp` object, it might also be beneficial to save the object itself.
 The `save()` function enables you to save it as a `.rda` file, e.g. `save(egoUp, file="results/egoUp.rda")`.
-The statistsics stored in the object can be used for downstream visualization.
+The statistics stored in the object can be used for downstream visualization.

 ### Exploring results from over-representation analysis